carlitoxe/my-store-data/README.md

 # My Store Data

-My store data is a REST API (Express.js) integrated with a database (PostgreSQL).
+My store data is a REST API (Express.js) of a store, integrated with a database (PostgreSQL).

 ## Deployment